 Homer Davenport was known around the world as a former citizen of Silverton.
 His friends are erecting a monument to his memory in Silverton, where he was buried.
-He was a cousin of Mr. Frank S. Bowers (right—from a Geer family group photo, ca. 1895), who has written the accompanying article.
+He was a cousin of Mr. Frank S. Bowers (right—from the Silverton Appeal-Tribune, August 5, 1982), who has written the accompanying article.
 As Mr. Bowers is a cartoonist of national fame, he is able to speak with assurance on his subject.—Murray Wade; Editor & Publisher, Oregon Magazine, 1924.

 Laying all blame for this article on the shoulders of the editor, at whose instigation I am attempting it, I will only make this one apology—”I am not a writer.”